DebershiMitra/DebershiMitra/README.md

-💫 Description:

-Hi there 👋 This is Debershi Mitra's GitHub.
-You can find all the repositories of the code here that has been done and discussed by me.

 💫 About Me:

 I'm Debershi Mitra, a data scientist passionate about transforming raw data into actionable insights and AI-driven solutions.
 With a strong foundation in machine learning, predictive analytics, NLP, and generative AI, I thrive at the intersection of technology and business strategy, helping organizations make data-backed decisions that drive impact.